Dolfynn/Ladbroke-Grove/ReadMe.md

 -Our goal is to add an element of fun and relatability, especially for those who find conventional programming languages daunting or monotonous.

 -We had a had 2 versions of our programming language, one which was more advanced and complicated, and unfortunately we didn't get to work completely, we didn't have enough time to complete it.
-So we uploaded our second version which works for for a few sample cases.
+So we uploaded our second version which is a bit simpler but works for a few sample cases.
 Please use this one for testing because the other version wasn't completed.

 INSTALLATION
 -